 Bonus Step: Calculate your Meeting ROTI

-Are you tired of sitting through ineffective meetings?
+Are you tired of sitting through ineffective meetings and retrospectives?
 Start calculating your Meeting ROTI: your Meeting Return on Time Invested and be done with bad meetings.

 Want to know more ways you can improve your sprint retrospectives?
 Check out my online course: Powerful Retrospectives.